Welcome veterans, current military, and dependents

 - Veterans are not required to take the English placement.
 Speak with the Veteran Advisor about English Self-Placement.

-- If you have already completed college level math and/or English, please bring an unofficial copy of all prior college transcripts to your meeting with the Veteran Advisor and setup your placement testing based on your needs.
+- If you have already completed college level math and/or English, please bring an unofficial copy of all prior college transcripts to your meeting with the Veteran Advisor.

 Step 4: Bring the following documents to your meeting with the Veteran Advisor.

 - NOBE (Reservist & Guard members using chapter 1606 benefits)